The Perfect Big Sur Weekend Itinerary: Two Days in this Iconic Coastal Destination

 Want to See the Best of California?

-Sign up for occasional newsletters and to get my FREE localโ€™s guide on must-visit destinations in Southern California & the Central Coast!
+Sign up for occasional newsletters and to get my FREE local’s guide on must-visit destinations in Southern California & the Central Coast!

 Privacy Policy

-The Ultimate Big Sur Weekend Trip: 2-Day Itineraryย
+The Ultimate Big Sur Weekend Trip: 2-Day Itinerary

 This Big Sur itinerary covers more of the northern section of the region on the first day, and then some of the main attractions further south on the second day.
-Iโ€™ve made this itinerary with current road closures in mind, but make sure to refer to CalTrans for the most current information.

 Travel Tip: A Car is a Must!

-A car is essential for getting around Big Sur, as there isnโ€™t an extensive public transportation system.
+A car is essential for getting around Big Sur, as there isn’t an extensive public transportation system.
 If needed, I recommend booking a car through Expedia.

 Psst – my Big Sur travel guide goes into more of the key information and helpful tips that you should know before your visit!

-On the first day of your weekend in Big Sur, youโ€™ll start by hiking through Point Lobos, and then stopping at other iconic sites before ending your day at the famous Pfeiffer Beach.
+On the first day of your weekend in Big Sur, you’ll start by hiking through Point Lobos, and then stopping at other iconic sites before ending your day at the famous Pfeiffer Beach.

-For this day, I recommend bringing lunch with you and enjoying it at Garrapata State Park, as there arenโ€™t any places to eat near the first stops of the day.
-Alternatively, you can drive to Big Sur River Inn or The Village to grab lunch after Garrapata โ€“ it will just require some backtracking to pick up on the next stops on the itinerary!
+For this day, I recommend bringing lunch with you and enjoying it at Garrapata State Park or one of the viewpoints, as there aren’t any places to eat near the first stops of the day.
+Alternatively, after Garrapata, you can drive to The Restaurant at Big Sur River Inn, the Burrito Bar (also at Big Sur River Inn), or The Village to grab lunch.
+From there, you can either back track to the viewpoints after lunch, OR go right to Pfeiffer Beach, and then see the viewpoints on your way back north (this option works well if you’re staying in Carmel or Monterey!)

 Explore Point Lobos Reserve